 The fair value measurement of the Compound Transaction Payment uses a probability-weighted discounted cash flow approach based on significant inputs not observable in the market and thus represents a Level 3 measurement within the fair value hierarchy.
-The Compound Transaction analysis as of December 31, 2016 applied a 25% risk-adjusted discount rate to measure present value and also captured an additional 8% credit spread for counterparty credit risk given the cash payment.
+The Compound Transaction analysis as of December 31, 2017 applied a 25% risk-adjusted discount rate to measure present value and also captured an additional 8.0% credit spread for counterparty credit risk given the cash payment.
 The Company's management estimates of probability of occurrence and timing were used to formulate an expected cash flow.
-During 2016, the Company reported positive Phase 2b efficacy data on CHS-131, in relapsing remitting multiple sclerosis, and as such management's probability of occurrence of a Compound Transaction increased from 10% to 33%, and as such, the Company valued the contingent consideration liability at \$5.6 million at December 31, 2016.
-Generally, increases or decreases in the probability of occurrence would result in a directionally similar impact in the fair value measurement of the Compound Transaction Payment and it is estimated that a 1% increase (decrease) in the probability of occurrence would result in a fair value fluctuation of approximately \$0.2 million.
-For the years ended December 31, 2016, 2015 and 2014, the Company recognized \$4.3 million, \$460,000 and \$235,000 of expense in other expense, net in the consolidated statement of operations, respectively, as a result of the change in the fair value of the Compound Transaction Payment.
+During 2017, the fair value of the compound transaction payment decreased as a result of reducing estimates of a payout to former InteKrin stockholders.
+The consideration is tiered based on the value of a license or similar agreement with a third party and the timing of such agreement.
+Generally, increases or decreases in the probability of occurrence would result in a directionally similar impact in the fair value measurement of the Compound Transaction Payment and it is estimated that a 1% increase (decrease) in the probability of occurrence would result in a fair value fluctuation of approximately \$0.1 million.
+For the years ended December 31, 2017, 2016 and 2015, the Company recognized a gain of \$2.3 million, a loss of \$4.3 million and a loss of \$460,000 in other income (expense), net in the consolidated statement of operations, respectively, as a result of the change in the fair value of the Compound Transaction Payment.